-Rental of storage space of the Group qualifies as low value assets and the Group also leases certain equipment on the short-term basis.
-The election of short-term leases is made by class of underlying assets with similar nature and use in the Group's operations whereas the low-value lease exemption is made on lease-by-lease basis.
+Rental of storage space of the Group and the Company qualify as low value assets and the Group also leases certain equipment on the short-term basis.
+The election of short-term leases is made by class of underlying assets with similar nature and use in the Group's operations whereas the low asset value lease exemption is made on lease-by-lease basis.

-The Group had total cash outflows for leases of \$679,971 (2020: \$636,458).
+The Group had total cash outflows for leases of \$1,009,821 (2021: \$679,971).